pixochi/create-react-chrome-extension-ts/README.md

 The `build` folder will contain either of them depending on which build script you run - `yarn build:extension` or `yarn build:web-app`

+### Background scripts

+If your Chrome extension needs to use background scripts, add them to `src/background/index.ts`.

 ## Available Scripts

 In the project directory, you can run: